pzstar/viral/readme.txt

 == Changelog ==
+= 1.5.0 - May 07 2020 =
+* Upload Theme button not working in theme page fixed

 = 1.4.9 - May 02 2020 =
 * Added front page file
 * Minor fixes in welcome page